billmullen42/billmullen42.github.io/essays/Git_and_Configuration_Management.md

 <img class="ui medium left floated image" src="../images/GitHub-Mark-120px-plus.png">

+## Which came first, the chicken or chickenHub?

 The first time I ran into the issue of configuration management, or at least version control, was not in a software context.
 At the time, about a decade ago, I was getting my first bachelor's degree and working at the copy desk of the student newspaper.
 We used a fairly simple program to check documents in and out from the server, to pass an article through the various stages on the way to publication.
 At the time, I was impressed.